Iranlowo/Portfolio/README.md

 A glimpse of some of the projects I've been working on.

 Predictive Modeling and Hypothesis Testing using Blinkit Dataset.

-It explains the Sales of a particular food items store over the year 2012-2022.
+It explains the Sales of a food items store over the year 2012-2022.

 The best selling products and least selling products.

-Fat content of the items, how they are grouped into (Low Fat, Regular) With the store having 3 outlets
+Fat content of the items, how they are grouped into (Low Fat, Regular).

+With the store having 3 outlets
 ![image](Blinkit Data.jpg)